rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 Here is the purpose of this start-up command.

 - Forward all traffic from the application container to port 15006 of the sidecar.
-- Run with the istio-proxy user identity, with a UID of 1337, the user space where the sidecar is located, which is the default user used by the istio-proxy container, see the runAsUser field of the YAML configuration.
+- Run with the `istio-proxy` user identity, with a UID of 1337, the userspace where the sidecar is located, which is the default user used by the `istio-proxy` container, see the runAsUser field of the YAML configuration.
 - Use the default REDIRECT mode to redirect traffic.
 - Redirect all outbound traffic to the sidecar proxy (via port 15001).

-Because the Init container is automatically terminated after initialization, since we cannot log into the container to view the iptables information, but the Init container initialization results are retained in the application container and sidecar container.
+Because the Init container is automatically terminated after initialization, since we cannot log into the container to view the iptables information, the Init container initialization results are retained in the application container and sidecar container.

 ## iptables manipulation analysis

-In order to view the iptables configuration, we need to `nsente`r the sidecar container using the root user to view it, because kubectl cannot use privileged mode to remotely manipulate the docker container, so we need to log on the host where the productpage pod is located.
+In order to view the iptables configuration, we need to `nsente`r the sidecar container using the root user to view it, because `kubectl` cannot use privileged mode to remotely manipulate the docker container, so we need to log on to the host where the `productpage` pod is located.

 If you use Kubernetes deployed by minikube, you can log directly into the minikube's virtual machine and switch to root.
-View the iptables configuration that lists all the rules for the NAT (Network Address Translation) table because the mode for redirecting inbound traffic to the sidecar is REDIRECT in the parameters passed to the istio-iptables when the Init container is selected for startup, so there will only be NAT table specifications in the iptables and mangle table configurations if TPROXY is selected.
+View the iptables configuration that lists all the rules for the NAT (Network Address Translation) table because the mode for redirecting inbound traffic to the sidecar is `REDIRECT` in the parameters passed to the `istio-iptables` when the Init container is selected for the startup, so there will only be NAT table specifications in the iptables and mangle table configurations if TPROXY is selected.
 See the iptables command for detailed usage.

 We only look at the iptables rules related to `productpage` below.